Zefyro/Renewable-Shulkers/README.md

 # Renewable-Shulkers
-Renewable Shulkers datapack for minecraft 1.15+
+This datapack adds renewable shulkers from 20w45a snapshot to minecraft 1.15.x & 1.16.x